AndyLeeProjects/AndyLeeProjects.github.io/README.md

 ## Purpose
   - This webiste will be used as a display platform of my current & upcoming projects
-  - Codes & the analytical process of the projects can be viewed here
+  - Codes & the analytical process of the projects can be viewed